 History of Springfield

-Springfield, a medium-size community and governmental seat of Clark County, is located in the southwest corner of Ohio.
-The surrounding terrain is relatively flat accentuated by rolling hills.
+Springfield, Ohio, is the governmental seat of Clark County located in the southwest of Ohio.
+The surrounding terrain is relatively flat, accentuated by rolling hills.
 Prehistoric mound builders were probably the first residents of Clark County.
-Traces of their structures can still be found in nearby Enon where the second largest conical mound, the Knob Prairie Mound can be found.
+Traces of their structures can still be found in nearby Enon, where the second largest conical mound, the Knob Prairie Mound, can be found.

-George Rogers Clark, for whom the county is named, led a band of Kentuckians including Simon Kenton into this territory and defeated the Shawnee Indians at the Battle of Piqua on August 8, 1780.
-One of the tribe was a boy of twelve, named Tecumseh, who later became a famous Shawnee leader dedicated to fighting whites.
-Born in Clark County, emissary to all the Indians of the Northwestern and South- western territories, Tecumseh raised a warlike fist against westward migration of settlers in the early 19th century.
+George Rogers Clark, for whom the county is named, led a band of Kentuckians, including Simon Kenton, into this territory and defeated the Shawnee Indians at the Battle of Piqua on Aug.
+8, 1780.
+One of the tribe was a boy of 12, named Tecumseh, who later became a famous Shawnee leader dedicated to fighting whites.
+Born in Clark County, emissary to all the Native Americans of the Northwestern and Southwestern territories, Tecumseh raised a warlike fist against westward migration of settlers in the early 19th century.
 He led unrelenting warfare against white settlement in his land.